 This is a very traditional way for couples to formally announce their engagements.
 You may first want to check out the engagement announcements in several newspapers, and make a phone call to each of them to ask for any guidelines, deadlines, fees, or regulations they might have for engagement announcements.
 This will help you choose the right newspaper for your announcement.

-When creating your announcements, take your cues from the many examples you saw in the other newspapers.
+When creating your announcements, take your cues from the many examples you see in the other newspapers.
 You will want to include your names, and even your careers and educational credentials if your comfortable.
-There's no need to include your wedding date, your address, your phone numbers, or other specific information that may put your at risk by including it in the newspaper.
+There's no need to include your wedding date, your address, your phone numbers, or other specific information that may put you at risk by including it in the newspaper.

 This is simply the place to introduce yourselves, maybe share some general details about your upcoming nuptials, and announce your engagement.
 Anyone that reads the newspaper will be privy to this information.